M305-g/Football-Injury-Analytics/README.md

 Seventh, position categories were limited to four broad groups (Goalkeeper, Defender, Midfield, Attack).
 This masks meaningful sub-positional variation (e.g., full-back vs. center-back, winger vs. striker) that likely carries distinct injury and performance profiles.

+Eighth, Some planned visualizations were intentionally not included rather than being recreated using different or incomplete variables.
+The EDA and statistical analyses were conducted at specific analytical levels, including player-season level, and some variables used in those analyses—such as injury-burden categories, appearances, minutes played, goals, and assists—were not available in the Tableau-ready datasets in the required form.

+Therefore, these visualizations were excluded to maintain data integrity, analytical consistency, and reproducibility.
+The corresponding statistical findings remain documented in the EDA and Statistical Analysis sections of this project.

 Finally, the post-hoc pairwise statistical outputs were not retained as confirmatory evidence because their execution produced unreliable/duplicated results.
 Therefore, the portfolio reports the robust **overall Kruskal–Wallis findings** rather than making unsupported claims about specific group pairs.

 ## Future Improvements / Next Steps